ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 You can delete a {{site.data.keyword.block_storage_is_short}} volume only when it isn't attached to a virtual server instance.

-You have to [detach the data volume](/docs/vpc?topic=vpc-managing-block-storage#detach) before you can delete it.
+You must [detach the data volume](/docs/vpc?topic=vpc-managing-block-storage#detach) before you can delete it.
 You can also enable the auto-delete feature in the console, from the CLI, or with the API.
-Wnen auto-delete is enabled, the data volume is deleted along with the instance.
+When auto-delete is enabled, the data volume is deleted along with the instance.

 By default, boot volumes are detached and deleted when the instance is deleted.
-If you want to retain your boot volume, disable the the auto-delete feature.
+If you want to retain your boot volume, disable the auto-delete feature.
 For more information, see [Managing Block Storage for VPC volumes](/docs/vpc?topic=vpc-managing-block-storage).

 ### What happens to my data when I delete a {{site.data.keyword.block_storage_is_short}} data volume?
 {: faq}